Community and Impact Investing

 Green bonds are a subset of bonds used to finance environmental and sustainability projects such as renewable energy, energy efficiency, recycling, clean public transit, or parks, trees, and green space.

-An example of a green bond available to individual investors is the Connecticut Green Bank’s Green Liberty Bonds and Notes.
-While Green Liberty Bonds must be purchased through a participating brokerage firm, the bank has held 11 offerings of Green Liberty Notes, which can be purchased for as little as $100 – essentially crowdfunding clean energy and energy efficiency investments.
+An example of a green bond available to individual investors is the Connecticut Green Bank’s Green Liberty Notes.
+The bank has held 13 offerings of Green Liberty Notes, which can be purchased for as little as $100 – essentially crowdfunding clean energy and energy efficiency investments.

 Community investing can be thought of as a type of impact investing.
 According to the Global Impact Investing Network (GIIN), impact investments are “investments made with the intention to generate positive, measurable social and/or environmental impact alongside a financial return.”